cmrschwarz/indexland/indexland/README.md

 - There is very litle runtime overhead.
 The core index wrapper functions are marked `#[inline(always)]`, so the compiler can reliably eliminate them, even in debug mode.

-- By default, conversions from `usize` to index base types smaller than `usize` will be bounds checked.
-We carefully avoid these checks where possible.
+- By default, index conversions that might overflow will be bounds checked.
+  This only affects index types smaller than `usize`.
-They can also be fully disabled on a per type basis through `#[indexland(disable_bounds_checks)]`, in which case the indices will silently wrap around, just like `my_usize as u32` would.
+  It can also be fully disabled through `#[indexland(disable_bounds_checks)]`, in which case the indices will silently wrap around, just like `my_usize as u32` would.